PG&E is alerting customers to be aware of several ongoing scams.

 (Click here to read more about this scam.)

-Earlier this year, PG&E received calls from people, both within its service area and outside of it, reporting that they have received suspicious emails that appeared to be bills sent by PG&E. These bills were fictitious.
+PG&E has received calls from people, both within its service area and outside of it, reporting that they have received suspicious emails that appeared to be bills sent by PG&E. These bills were fictitious.
 (Click here to read more about this scam.)

 PG&E offers the following tips to help protect customers from potential scams: